Ashland Global

-Ashland Global Specialty Chemicals Inc. is an American chemical company which operates in more than 100 countries.
-Headquartered in Wilmington, Delaware, the company traces its roots back to the city of Ashland, Kentucky, where it was headquartered from 1924 to 1999.
-The company currently has five wholly owned divisions, which include Chemical Intermediates and Solvents, Composites, Industrial Specialties, Personal and Home Care, & Pharmaceuticals, Food and Beverage, and Agriculture.
+Ashland, Inc., is an American chemical company headquartered in Wilmington, Delaware.
+The company began as an oil refinery in the city of Ashland, Kentucky, in 1924, before moving to Wilmington in 1994.
+The company has five wholly owned divisions, which include Chemical Intermediates and Solvents, composites, industrial specialties, personal and home care, pharmaceuticals, food and beverage, and agriculture.
 Until 2017, the company was the primary manufacturer of Valvoline.

 History

 Founding and early years

 Ashland was founded in 1924 as the Ashland Refining Company in Catlettsburg, Kentucky, by Paul G. Blazer.

-In October 1923, J. Fred Miles of the Swiss Oil Company of Lexington, Kentucky employed Paul G. Blazer and assigned him the task of locating, purchasing and operating a refinery in northeastern Kentucky.
-Blazer selected a location on the banks of the Big Sandy River approximately two miles south of the Ohio River near the community of Leach Station.
+In October 1923, J. Fred Miles of the Swiss Oil Company of Lexington, Kentucky, employed Paul G. Blazer and assigned him the task of locating, purchasing and operating an oil refinery in northeastern Kentucky.
+Blazer selected a location on the banks of the Big Sandy River approximately two miles south of the Ohio River near the community of Leach Railroad Station, Kentucky.
 One mile south of the city of Catlettsburg, the site contained an existing refinery which was purchased by Blazer which had been in operation since 1916.
 The Catlettsburg site was advantageous due to its location near the Ohio River and offered an efficient means of transportation for the fledgling company.
 With funds supplied by Swiss Oil, Blazer arranged to buy, at a price of $212,500, the small unprofitable 1,000 barrel per day refinery of Great Eastern Refining Company which had been owned by coal operators in Huntington, West Virginia.
 With the purchase of the refinery came a small towboat and oil barge.

-On February 2, 1924, Alvin and three Swiss Oil executives incorporated Ashland Refining Company, with a capital of $250,000.
+On February 2, 1924, Blazer and three Swiss Oil executives incorporated Ashland Refining Company, with a capital of $250,000.
 They took over the operations of the Catlettsburg Refinery which had twenty-five employees who were working seven days per week and twelve hours per day.
 Blazer moved from Lexington to Ashland.
 The only member of the Swiss Oil organization to come to Ashland with Blazer was Ashland Refining Company's first treasurer, William Waples.